-The procedure is regulated in Articles 21 to 23 of the Board of Directors Regulations.
-According to those articles, directors are appointed by the General Meeting of Shareholders or by the Board of Directors by co-option.
+The procedure is regulated in articles 21 to 23 of the Board of Directors Regulations.
+According to those articles, directors are appointed by the General Meeting of Shareholders or by the Board of Directors by co-optation.
 The proposal of appointments, including by co-option, or the re-election of directors will be made by the Appointments and Remuneration Committee, in the case of independent directors, and by the Board itself in for all other directorships.

 The proposal must in all cases be accompanied by a supporting report from the Board evaluating the competence, experience and merits of the proposed candidate.
-This report will be attached to the minutes of the General Meeting of Shareholders or of the Board meeting.
+This report will be attached to the minutes of the Shareholders' Meeting or of the Board meeting.